ChitambarLab/qNetVO/README.md

 We welcome outside contributions to qNetVO.
-Please see the [Contributing](https://chitambarlab.github.io/qNetVO/contributing.html) for details and a development guide.
+Please see the [Contributing](https://chitambarlab.github.io/qNetVO/contributing.html) page for details and a development guide.

 ## How to Cite